nkinesis/awesometask-server/README.md

 # Awesome Task Manager
 A task manager web application with basic chart, statistics and user management functionality.
-This repo contains both client-side (Angular and React projects) and server-side code.

 # Server-side code
 * Using Java, Hibernate and MySQL